 Individuals in the Evaluating category will sort themselves into their respective long-term categories in the three to six month timeframe, and usually closer to three months than to 6 months.

 Transitionals: In some situations, you may have determined that the individual is not a long-term Keeper, but they have specific knowledge that is important for a transitional period.
 These can be especially tricky to manage, but an up-front approach is recommended and can often be a win-win for the individual and the organization.
 In general it is best to be open – indicate a transitional period where they will remain employees, possibly put them on a consulting retainer (in exchange for them not going to a competitor and delivering certain needed services).
 Arranging a transition period will allow the individual to search for a job, enables the leader to bring in a replacement or seamlessly transition responsibilities to another, while providing continuity to the business.
 There is always a risk that the individual may instead choose to leave, but in most cases, if they have been dealt with forthrightly and fairly, they will effect the transition to the best of their ability.

 Want to see the next blog in the sequence?
 Read here.

 Don’t “Go It Alone” in Making Tough Business Decisions!

 Making tough business decisions around personnel in a crisis situation is one of the most difficult tasks a CEO or leader can undertake.
 BusinessExcelleration’s former operating executives have “been there, done that” through multiple similar situations and can bring a wealth of knowledge and experience to help you through making tough business decisions.
-Check out our CEO Advisory Services and Turnaround Management Services, or contact us today.
+Check out our CEO Advisory Services or contact us today.